 - Poles could be more durable

 The Coleman WeatherMaster 10-Person Tent has enough room to fit three queen-sized air beds, which might be a good option if you are looking for something more like a house to keep your group warm.
 It has a WeatherTec system with patented welded floors and inverted seams to keep you dry if it rains.
-Also, the heavy-duty tent is easy to set up with color-coded poles and continuous pole sleeves.
+Also, the heavy-duty tent is easily set up with color-coded poles and continuous pole sleeves.